 A person with a healthy self-image doesn’t deny that they have flaws.
 In fact, they are realistic and clearly understand and accept the fact that they have their personal shortcomings.
 However, there is no critical judgment here.
-They acknowledge who they are and how they are in this very moment, and do the best they can with what they have.
+They acknowledge who they are and how they are at this very moment and do the best they can with what they have.

 A healthy self-image is of course built upon a high level of self-worth.
 Both work together to help shape a healthy personality, which effectively builds the foundations of an empowered life.

 Let’s now take a look at a four-step process that will help you build a healthy self-image.
 This process is closely tied to the process we used for building more self-worth.
 Because these two are very much related, there will be somewhat of a crossover.
 Having said that, there are some variations here that will help you dig a little deeper in this area.